Remembrance Day. Lest we forget. Let us not forget.

 “Do you think your daddy will know which one is mine?” she asks.

-The grandfather laughs as he leads her back into the gathered throng.
+The grandfather laughs as he leads her back through the crowd.

 “I’m sure he will,” he replies.